mozilla/mig/doc/runner.rst

         [client]
-        clientconfpath = "default" ; Path to client conf, default for $HOME/.migrc
+        clientconfpath = "default" ; Path to client conf, default for $HOME/.migrc delayresults = "30s"; Duration after action expiry to fetch results

 If the GPG key used by mig-runner is protected by a passphrase, the `passphrase` option can be included under the client section.
 If this is specified this passphrase will be used to access the private key.

+The `delayresults` value is optional.
+If not set, the runner will attempt to fetch action results when the action has expired.
+If this is set to a duration string value, the runner will wait the specified duration after action expiry before fetching results (for example to ensure all results are written to the database by the scheduler).

 The `directory` option specifies the root directory that stores all the mig-runner related control information.
 A typical runner directory may look